Leymora/RainHUD/README.txt

-RainHUD - Created by Netaro 2015
+RainHUD - Created by SentimentalWoosh in 2015, redesigned and rewritten in 2019

 How to install
 ------------------------------------

 1. Unzip RainHUD.zip
-2. Install all the fonts inside RainHUD\resource\fonts
+2. Install all the fonts inside rainhud\resource\font
-3. Place the RainHUD folder inside Program Files\Steam\steamapps\common\Team Fortress 2\tf\custom
+3. Place the rainhud folder inside Program Files\Steam\steamapps\common\Team Fortress 2\tf\custom

-Please note that on some computers "Program Files" may look like "Program Files (x86)"
+Please note that on some computers "Program Files" may be named "Program Files (x86)"

 Done!